apache/trafficserver/doc/admin-guide/plugins/cachekey.en.rst

 Cacheurl plugin to cachekey plugin migration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The plugin `cachekey` was not meant to replace the cacheurl plugin in terms of having exactly the same cache key strings generated.
-It just allows the operator to exctract elements from the HTTP URI in the same way the `cacheurl` does (through a regular expression, please see `<capture_definition>` above).
+It just allows the operator to extract elements from the HTTP URI in the same way the `cacheurl` does (through a regular expression, please see `<capture_definition>` above).

 The following examples demonstrate different ways to achieve `cacheurl` compatibility on a cache key string level in order to avoid invalidation of the cache.